 - Music Listening as a Nursing Intervention: A Symphony of Practice: This study considers the healthful effects that background music can have when it comes to relieving stress.
 The right kind of music in the background can lead to less anxiety, helping manage heart rhythms, respiration and pacing.

 - Stress reduction through music in patients undergoing cerebral angiography: Shows how the stress of patients about to undergo brain surgery can be relieved to a certain degree, which helps to improve the outcome of the surgery.

-- Effects of relaxation and music on postoperative pain: a review: Considers the pain response of those who have undergone operations.
-Provides an interesting look at how patients who listen to music have less pain, and respond better.
-An interesting look at how music can help improve postoperative health.
+- Effects of relaxation and music on postoperative pain: a review: Examines the pain response of those who have undergone operations, and provides an interesting look at how patients who listen to music have less pain, and respond better.
+This article illustrates how music can help improve postoperative health.

 - A Prospective Study of Exposure to Rap Music Videos and African American Female Adolescents’ Health: Music is not always beneficial.
 While this study admits that there is not enough substantial evidence to prove a direct causation between rap music and unhealthy behavior of its listeners, they did note that over a year’s time there was enough of a correlation to prove their original theory.
 This is an interesting look at how some kinds of music and some messages can result in less than desired health outcomes.